kaonkaon/eses/README.md

 #### Config File
 upon first run, the config file will be generated under `/home/$USER/.config/eses/`

-script will automatically generate the directory and config file with default configuration inside if theres no config directory and/or config file. no worry i get you
+the script will automatically generate the directory and config file with default configuration inside if theres no config directory and/or config file. no worry i get you

 ## Contribute
-please contribute something, even adding comment is appreciated.
+please contribute something, even adding a comment is appreciated.